gsarmalli/gsarmalli/README.md

 - 👋 Hi, I’m @gsarmalli
 - 👀 I’m interested in Applied Data Science and Machine Learning.
-- 🌱 I’m currently learning Bionformatics and Deep Learning.
+- 🌱 I’m currently learning Bioinformatics and Deep Learning.
 - 💞️ I’m looking to collaborate on machine learning projects.
 - 📫 How to reach me: https://www.linkedin.com/in/georgia-sarmalli/
 - ⚡ Fun fact: I need to get back to you on this one :)